rameshvk/fig/docs/language.md

 * `List(x, y, z)` is shorthand for `List([0]= x, [1]= y, [2]= z)`
 * Function calls with single args: `f(x)` is equivalent to `f(it = x)`
 * Multi named arg shorthand #2: `f(x, y)` is equivalent to `f(x = x, y = y)`
-* A where clause can show up in any function call or closures
+* A where clause can show up in any function call or in any closure

 ## Streams